What does Andrew mean?

-Andrew \a-nd-rew, an-drew\ as a boy's name is pronounced AN-droo.
-It is of Greek origin, and the meaning of Andrew is "man, warrior".
 English form of the Greek name Andreas.
 Biblical: the first chosen of the 12 apostles.
 Saint Andrew is the patron saint of Scotland and Russia.
 The "Saint Andrew's Cross", representing Scotland, appears on the flag of the United Kingdom.
 See also Andino, Jedrek, and Kendrew.
 American Presidents Andrew Jackson and Andrew Johnson; industrialist Andrew Carnegie; Prince Andrew, Duke of York; actors Andy Devine, Andy Griffith, Andy Garcia; artists Andrew Wyeth, and Andy Warhol; baseball player Andruw Jones.

-Andrew is a very popular first name for males (#35 out of 1220, Top 3%) and also a very popular surname or last name for all people (#2528 out of 88799, Top 3%) (2000 U.S. Census).
+Andrew is a very prominent first name for men (#35 out of 1220, Top 3%) and also a very prominent last name for all people (#2521 out of 150436, Top 2%).
+(2000 U.S. Census)